Shakir1997/Shakir1997.github.io/_pages/about.md

   - /about.html
 ---

 * I'm currently working at [werofit](https://wero.fit/) as a Machine Learning Engineer.
-I am working on various image processing and size esimation of object in a images.
+I am working on image processing and size esimation of object in a images.

 * My research interets lie in general Machine Learning and Quantum Computing to solve real time problem in Cyber Security and Healthcare industry.